 So if you’re here, it’s because someone’s asked you to be their partner for their WHY discovery process.
-And maybe you’ve already said yes… maybe you’re on the fence.
-Regardless, it would probably be useful to know a little more about the process.
+And maybe you’ve already said yes... maybe you’re on the fence.
+Either way, it would probably be useful to know a more about the course!

 Part of this process is done through the telling of stories.
 But you can’t tell stories alone, which is why they’re asking you for help.

-During the process of being their partner, they’ll share a handful of stories that they feel are significant and meaningful to them.
-Basically, memories of people and moments that mattered to them.
-And then you’ll talk about them.
-Simple as that.
+As their partner, you’ll hear a handful of stories that feel are significant and meaningful to them.
+Memories of moments and people that mattered to them.

-The two of you will dig deeper into the stories to unpack what the storyteller values and believes in.
-You’ll look for common threads and patterns between the times they felt at their best and even the stories where they may have struggled.
+The two of you will dig deeper into the stories to unpack the reasons these memories stuck with them.
+You’ll look for common threads and patterns between the times they felt at their best – and the times they may have struggled.
 Ultimately, you’ll be there to listen and provide a vital outside perspective.

 The whole process takes between one and three hours.
-And though in person is always ideal, video conferencing also works.
+And though meeting in-person is always ideal, video conferencing also works.

 So let whoever sent you this know if you’re interested.
-And if you are, we’ve put a few tips for being a great partner below.
+And if you are – amazing!
+We’ve got a few more tips below for being a great partner.

 Tips for Being a Great Partner